Stages of Change

 - Level of dependence

 During the assessment phase, information is gathered about the nature, extent and severity of substance use or problem gambling.
-In treatment planning, this information is compiled with information about other life areas, adverse consequences of substance use and gambling, personal and social consequences, and test scores indicating the level of dependence.
-A treatment plan is developed with the client and their preferences are explored and compared with the best clinical advice and practice.
+In treatment planning, this information is compiled with information about other life areas, adverse consequences of substance use and gambling, and personal and social consequences.
+A treatment plan is developed with the service user and their preferences are explored and compared with the best clinical advice and practice.

-Our harm reduction strategy embraces the following principals:
+Our harm reduction strategy embraces the following principles:

-- A client whose preference is abstinence is always supported in this goal and would never be encouraged to use substances in any circumstance.
+- A service user whose preference is abstinence is always supported in this goal and would never be encouraged to use substances in any circumstance.
 People who do not use substances are not encouraged to start.

-- A client who chooses to continue using one substance and abstain from other substances will be supported by Fourcast.
+- A service user who chooses to continue using one substance and abstain from other substances will be supported by Fourcast.

-- A client who experiments with moderation and decides on abstinence as a more appropriate goal is always supported in this revision of their treatment goals.
+- A service user who experiments with moderation and decides on abstinence as a more appropriate goal is always supported in this revision of their treatment goals.

-- Clients who continue to use substances, but are working toward abstinence or moderation goals will also be supported.
-A contract is terminated if the client is not making any efforts at reduction of use or use continues to escalate.
+- Service users who continue to use substances but are working toward abstinence or moderation goals will also be supported.

-- Clients who encounter significant risk while adopting moderation goals will be encouraged to revise their treatment goals.
+- Service users who encounter significant risk while adopting moderation goals will be encouraged to revise their treatment goals.

-- Clients are instructed to never use substances if driving or operating machinery.
+- Service users are instructed to never use substances if driving or operating machinery.

-At Fourcast, we do not believe in directing the client against their will or preferences.
-Instead, we work with the client in making the decisions that are best for them.
-Sometimes a medical or psychiatric condition makes moderate substance use very risky and advice is given to the client about why this might not be a good choice, however, the client is able to make the final decision.
+At Fourcast, we do not believe in directing the service user against their will or preferences.
+Instead, we work with the service user in making the decisions that are best for them.
+Sometimes a medical or psychiatric condition makes moderate substance use very risky, and recommendations and education are provided to the service user.
+The service user makes the final decision about their treatment plan.

 Sometimes moderation is not appropriate because of limited cognitive functioning.
 Moderation strategies often involve goal setting exercises, homework assignments and self-monitoring.